Student Services and Amenities Fee

 - Deputy Vice-Chancellor (Academic) (Chairperson)

-- Director, Student Affairs
+- Director, Student Enrichment and Success

 - UQU President